The Fall of the Damned

 These echoes between religious and environmental conceptions of fire-and-brimstone recall the absurdist practice of contemporary German artist Thomas Bayrle, for whom combustion is a productive metaphor and an eternal return: “I see religion and technical developments existing as two sides of the same coin since Gothic times,” he said in a 2018 interview with Frieze.
 “The construction of the first Gothic cathedrals a thousand years ago was…the first time humans worked with ‘engines’ – full-scale ethical and technical creations.”
 This historical continuity underpins Bayrle’s own “compressed cathedral” sculptures, whirring, auditory works comprised of live carburetors.
 In Spatz von Paris, currently on view at the nearby Lenbachhaus, a carburetor’s drone harmonizes with the warble of Édith Piaf.
 The effect may not rise to Ruskin’s “purification,” but it offers an exit from self-flagellation.
 Bayrle’s 2012 dOCUMENTA (13) highlight Monstranz, a series of buzzing carburetors arranged in a dial, echoes the ornamental “monstrances” used to hold the Holy Sacraments.
 Each of these cathedrals-as-engines manifests quite literally Henri Bergson’s definition of the joke as the unexpected disruption of the mechanical.

-Power can be stored in more ways than one: The first thing Prometheus did after gifting humans fire was to teach them so that they might challenge the gods both in beauty and in war.
-An hour outside of Munich, the towns of Nuremberg and Ausberg once served as the heart of European gold and silver forging; in the Bayerisches Nationalmuseum’s precious metal collections, a 17th-century monstrance featuring the asserts Bavaria’s former dominance in the art.
+Power can be stored in more ways than one: The first thing Prometheus did after gifting humans fire was to teach them metalworking so that they might challenge the gods both in beauty and in war.
+An hour outside of Munich, the towns of Nuremberg and Ausberg once served as the heart of European gold and silver forging; in the Bayerisches Nationalmuseum’s precious metal collections, a 17th-century monstrance featuring the tree of Jesse asserts Bavaria’s former dominance in the art.
 The desire ‘to show off’—”monstrance” is derived from the Latin “monstrare”—is surely one of those ‘engines’ of Bayrle’s technological development.
 It could just as easily be said to power capitalism, supported through the centuries by ecclesiastical commission.

 It’s sin that motivated Ruskin’s preoccupation with ideal forms: How to depict a model human after the Adamite Fall?
 Alone in the Rubens room at the Alte Pinakothek, surrounded by so many iterations of damnation, I’m reminded why I’ve always despaired over such universal claims to the sordidness of our souls.
 As a child, growing up unbaptized in the heart of evangelical America, many adults tried to save mine by way of similar threats: in another of Ruben’s studies of the Final Judgment, Das Große Jüngste Gericht (1617), those to God’s left tumble toward Hell, while those to his right ascend.
 Those Cassandras who say we’re well en route in our own Fall of the Damned aren’t wrong, though I wish the solution were as simple as it’s depicted here: turn right for salvation.
 The moral schema is more complex.
 In an environmental politics steeped in the rhetoric of sacrifice, sin, and repentance, what do you offer the brown coal miner in Germany or Poland who is about to lose her job?
 Or to countries in the Global South, who struggle to achieve development goals while leaping-frogging industrialization powered by fossil fuels?
 These aren’t questions of virtue and vice, it strikes me, but of power: Who decides?